 Lymphopenia and neutropenia develop secondary to destruction of hematopoietic progenitor cells in the bone marrow and lymphopoietic tissues (eg, thymus, lymph nodes, etc) and are further exacerbated by an increased systemic demand for leukocytes.
-Infection in utero or in pups <8 wk old or born to unvaccinated dams without naturally occurring antibodies can result in myocardial infection, necrosis, and myocarditis.
+Infection in utero or in pups <8 weeks old or born to unvaccinated dams without naturally occurring antibodies can result in myocardial infection, necrosis, and myocarditis.
 Myocarditis, presenting as acute cardiopulmonary failure or delayed, progressive cardiac failure, can be seen with or without signs of enteritis.
 However, CPV-2 myocarditis is infrequent, because most bitches have CPV antibodies from immunization or natural exposure.

-Gross necropsy lesions can include a thickened and discolored intestinal wall; watery, mucoid, or hemorrhagic intestinal contents; edema and congestion of abdominal and thoracic lymph nodes; thymic atrophy; and, in the case of CPV myocarditis, pale streaks in the myocardium.
 Histologically, intestinal lesions are characterized by multifocal necrosis of the crypt epithelium, loss of crypt architecture, and villous blunting and sloughing.
 Depletion of lymphoid tissue and cortical lymphocytes (Peyer's patches, peripheral lymph nodes, mesenteric lymph nodes, thymus, spleen) and bone marrow hypoplasia are also seen.
 Pulmonary edema, alveolitis, and bacterial colonization of the lungs and liver may be seen in dogs that died of complicating acute respiratory distress syndrome, systemic inflammatory response syndrome, endotoxemia, or septicemia.

-The main goals of treatment for CPV enteritis include restoration of fluid, electrolyte, and metabolic abnormalities and prevention of secondary bacterial infection.
+The main goals of treatment for canine parvovirus enteritis include restoration of fluid, electrolyte, and metabolic abnormalities and prevention of secondary bacterial infection.
 In the absence of significant vomiting, oral electrolyte solutions can be offered.
 Administration SC of an isotonic balanced electrolyte solution may be sufficient to correct mild fluid deficits (<5%) but is insufficient for dogs with moderate to severe dehydration.
 Most dogs will benefit from IV fluid therapy with a balanced electrolyte solution.
 Correcting dehydration, replacing ongoing fluid losses, and providing maintenance fluid needs are essential for effective treatment.
 Dogs must be monitored for development of hypokalemia and hypoglycemia.
 If electrolytes and serum blood glucose concentration cannot be routinely monitored, empirical supplementation of IV fluids with potassium (potassium chloride 20–40 mEq/L) and dextrose (2.5%–5%) is appropriate.

 Intussusception, bacterial colonization of IV catheters, thrombosis, urinary tract infection, septicemia, endotoxemia, acute respiratory distress syndrome, and sudden death are potential complications of CPV enteritis.
-Most puppies that survive the first 3–4 days of illness make a full recovery, usually within 1 wk.
-With appropriate supportive care, 68%–92% of dogs with CPV enteritis will survive.
+Most puppies that survive the first 3–4 days of illness make a full recovery, usually within 1 week.
+With appropriate supportive care, 70%–90% of dogs with CPV enteritis will survive.
 Dogs that recover develop longterm, possibly lifelong immunity.

 To limit environmental contamination and spread to other susceptible animals, dogs with confirmed or suspected CPV enteritis must be handled with strict isolation procedures (eg, isolation housing, gowning and gloving of personnel, frequent and thorough cleaning, footbaths, etc).
 All surfaces should be cleaned of gross organic matter and then disinfected with a solution of dilute bleach (1:30) or a peroxygen, potassium peroxymonosulfate, or accelerated hydrogen peroxide disinfectant.
 The same solutions may be used as footbaths to disinfect footwear.

 As described above, CPV can remain viable in the environment for an extended period.
 In a kennel, shelter, or hospital situation, cages and equipment should be cleaned, disinfected, and dried twice before reuse.
 The same concepts can be applied to a home situation.
 Removal of contaminated organic material is important in outdoor situations where complete disinfection is not practical.
 Disinfectants can be applied outdoors with spray hoses, but disinfection will be less effective than when applied to clean, indoor surfaces.
-In a home situation, only fully vaccinated puppies (at 6, 8, and 12 wk) or fully vaccinated adult dogs should be introduced into the home of a dog recently diagnosed with CPV enteritis.
+In a home situation, only fully vaccinated puppies (at 6, 8, and 12 weeks) or fully vaccinated adult dogs should be introduced into the home of a dog recently diagnosed with CPV enteritis.
 Booster vaccination of in-contact healthy dogs that are up-to-date on parvovirus vaccination is reasonable but potentially unnecessary given the extended duration of immunity to CPV.